ExabeamLabs/CIMLibrary/FieldsMappings/privileged-access_fields.md

 ===================================================

 ### Old Event Type: privileged-access
-### New-Scale Activity Type: user-privilege-use:success
+### New-Scale Activity Type: user-privilege-assign:success

 This table maps old fields to the new-scale fields that comply with the Common Information Model.